 Dimensions: fits doorways 27.56–36.22 inches (70–92 cm) wide and 8.27 inches (21 cm) deep

 Made of heavy gauge steel, this sturdy pullup bar offers three grip positions to accommodate a variety of upper body exercises.

-It also features padded handles for comfort during your workout, and it can be used with additional accessories from Yes4All, such as assisted ab straps and a pulley system.
+It also features padded handles for comfort during your workout, and it can be used with accessories from Yes4All, such as assisted ab straps and a pulley system.

-This pullup bar supports up to 300 pounds (136 kg) and comes with all the hardware that’s needed for installation.
+This pullup bar supports up to 300 pounds (136 kg) and comes with all the hardware needed for installation.
 However, several customers recommend using stainless steel lag bolts instead to make the bar more secure.

 Best ceiling mount

-By mounting it to the ceiling, this pullup bar from Ultimate Body Press gives you plenty of space for exercises that require a large range of motion.
+By mounting to the ceiling, this pullup bar from Ultimate Body Press gives you plenty of space for exercises that require a large range of motion.

 The bar features padded grips for comfort and multiple grip positions to target a wider variety of muscle groups.